Molecular Genetics Core Mission Statement

 Projects are accepted from investigators on a first come-first served basis.
 Investigators are asked to fill out a simple, online job requisition form

 This is followed by a discussion directly with the investigator (or their designee) to clarify the specifics of the project.
 Core investigators will be regularly informed about the progress of their project and are notified if problems persist or alternative strategies are required.
-If the project is straightforward and/or routine, the investigator deals directly with the core technicians.
+If the project is straightforward and/or routine, the investigator deals directly with the core technician.

 Description of Services